thinking-with-computers/thinking-with-computers.github.io/_posts/2022-04-28-clj_and_graal.md

 [0] Erm, for some value of "fast."
 It's way faster than `lein run` in any event.
 The Clojure implementation of Ludus is very slow.
 It's a tree-walk interpreter that has no optimization of any kind at this point.
 But such interpreters are faster to develop and easier to change than the eventual bytecode interpreter written in a lower-level language.

+#### ETA: A small caveat
+As I expected, a static binary compiled on an M1 Mac will not, in fact, work on an Intel-based Mac.
+This means (naturally) that you will either want different binaries, or you'll want to compile your binaries on an Intel machine and run it on an M1 using Rosetta.